John B. Coleman Library uses the Library of Congress (LoC) classification system to organize its print materials.

 Now, you can see every database we have access to with relevant content along with a brief description of the resource so that you can choose the database right for your searching.

-The American Psychiatric Association is the leading psychiatric organization in the world.
+The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the world.

-John B. Coleman Library's Introduction to Open Access: OA: Psychology LibGuide
+John B. Coleman Library's Introduction to Open Access: OA: Social Work LibGuide

 John B. Coleman Library's Reference and Information Services Department